ynori7/credential-detector/README.md

 When running the credential detector, it is possible to provide an optional `--root_config`, which supplies the base configuration and a `--config` which defines any additions/modifications to the base.

-The following configuration options are available:
+The following configuration options are available (these values are simplified examples.
+See config/default_config.yaml for the full defaults):

 ```yaml
 variableNamePatterns: